 Market research analyst jobs require at least a bachelor’s degree and this is a profession philosophy majors can be valuable in.
 As analysts, philosophy degree-holders can utilize their skills in conducting market research, data interpretation, and critical thinking in assessing marketing trends.
 They also contribute to formulating strategies to help businesses create effective marketing plans.

-Soft skills have been recognized to contribute to the success of employees for more than a hundred years.
+Soft skills have been recognized to contribute to employees' success for more than a hundred years.
 A study conducted in 1918 by the Stanford Institute International and the Carnegie Mellon Foundation revealed that long-term job success is anchored on 85% people skills and only 15% technical knowledge (National Soft Skills Association, 2019).

 These skills are just among the factors that make a philosophy degree a versatile and profitable college major, other than the competitive philosophy wage as you scale your qualifications and gain experience.
 Not only does it give students a lot of flexibility in terms of career choices, but it also gives them the advantage of adaptability, which is very much necessary in the ever-evolving sector of business and employment.